mazhar-ansari-ardeh/BenchmarkFcns/README.md

 Any suggestions and contributions are welcomed.
 The best way to contribute to the library is to fork the repository, apply the contributions and create a pull request.

 # Support
 Any bug reports, code contributions, suggestions, feedback and insights are greatly appreciated.
-If you are using this library in a research publication, please kindly consider citing the repository.

-Please cite this software using the following:
+If you are using this library in a research publication, please kindly consider citing the repository using the following:

 *   **For the general reference of the repository:**
     ```